Abhishek-2502/EyeSeeU/README.md

 - **Nginx** – High-performance web server and reverse proxy used for load balancing, serving static content, and improving application performance.
 - **AWS** – Used various AWS services for scalable and secure cloud deployment, including EC2 (virtual servers), Security Groups (firewall configuration), Auto Scaling Groups (automatic instance scaling), Load Balancers (traffic distribution), Elastic IPs (static IP allocation), and DocumentDB (managed NoSQL database service).

-Here’s a cleaner and more professional version of your **"How to Run"** section with improved grammar, formatting, and clarity:

----

 ## How to Run the Project Locally